 I skipped Oklahoma, Missouri, Illinois, and Indiana in this little summary of my American West road trip.
 Nothing significant happened in them unless you want to hear about an Amish restaurant, numerous rest areas, and a motel or two.

 The good news is that my backpack won’t stay unpacked for long.
-It’s home for a week and then I’m off to Seattle for caffeine, Muir’s mountains, and numerous long-overdue meetups with some of the best minds the road has to offer.
+It’s home for a week and then I’m off to Seattle for caffeine, trekking to Camp Muir on Mount Rainier, and numerous long-overdue meetups with some of the best minds the road has to offer.